gleechi/gleechi.github.io/pages/1.0.0/knowledge/controllers.md

 {% include image.html file="unity/unity_vg_ec_unityxrhand_1_0_0.png" alt="VG Controller profile in Unity." caption="VG Controller profile as scriptable object in Unity." %}

-In each Sensor Setup, _Profile_ option allows you to select the "controller profile" (which are ScriptableObjects) for that sensor (primary or secondary).
+In each Sensor Setup, _Profile_ option allows you to select the "controller profile" for that sensor (primary or secondary).
 You are able to configure a number of controller-related settings and thereyby allow you to quickly switch between different controller inputs, such as UnityXR (e.g. supporting Quest), LeapMotion, Mouse, and others.
 Elements of each VG_ControllerProfile are explained in this table:

 <!--{% include image.html file="unity/unity_vg_sensor.png" alt="Sensor configuration options in Unity." caption="Sensor configuration options in Unity." %}-->